Bronze Year 17

 –Detective Comics #538

 Picking up directly from Batman #371, Commissioner Gordon and Batman expand their ludicrous plan to learn where Shiv Collins’ loot is hidden.
 Gordon sends a false Cat-Man letter to Shiv, asking for the location of the loot, urging him to get out of the can as soon as possible.
 Collins, who had already been planning an escape since reading about Cat-Man’s success in the paper, goes through with it one night later.
 Gordon orders the prison guards to secretly assist with Collins’ escape.
 Collins then collects and dons the Cat-Man costume, after which Batman tails him.
 Thinking he is invincible due to Cat-Man’s supernatural costume, Collins marches onward with reckless abandon.
-Batman saves his life (secretly) several times, pushing him out the way of oncoming cars, etc. As Collins continues toward the loot, Batman realizes that (of course) the crook has hidden it in one of the caverns adjacent to Bruce Wayne’s property.
+Batman saves his life (secretly) several times, pushing him out the way of oncoming cars, etc. As the implacable Collins continues toward the loot, Batman realizes that (of course) the crook has hidden it in one of the caverns adjacent to Bruce Wayne’s property.
 The Dark Knight follows Collins into the depths, saving his life yet again during a rockslide.
 The two are separated—with Batman securing the loot and Collins falling through a damaged rock wall to find himself inside the Batcave!
 Batman finds Collins in the Batcave and kicks his ass.
 Later, Vicki Vale, hoping to chat with Bruce, visits Wayne Manor.
 Vicki meets Julia and spends some time with the whole gang.
 (From this point onward, Bruce and Vicki will start semi-dating again, but they’ll keep things slow and non-exclusive.)

 –Batman #372 Part 1